-Classroom participation must include 80 percent attendance during the training period.
+Classroom participation should include 100 percent attendance during the training period.
+If you need to miss a class session, please visit with your local LMG coordinator to make up the missed material.
 Class format differs by program, but most of the programs are held for three to six hours one or two days per week, and generally conducted at a parish Extension office.
 Upon completion of the formal coursework, participants are required to satisfactorily pass a comprehensive examination on the materials covered.

 To graduate as a Master Gardener, each trainee must pass a final examination.
 Examinations are prepared by the local Master Gardener Program coordinator in collaboration with class instructors.

-Examinations are open-book and designed to help a trainee’s ability to retrieve information from the Master Gardener handbook and other horticultural resources.
+ability to retrieve information from the Louisiana Master Gardener handbook and